UniversalScientificTechnologies/LABDOS01/README.md

  * [SPACEDOS02](https://github.com/UniversalScientificTechnologies/SPACEDOS02) - PIN diode dosimeter for manned spacecraft
  * [SPACEDOS01](https://github.com/UniversalScientificTechnologies/SPACEDOS01) - cubesat cosmic radiation dosimeter and spectrometer

+LABDOS01 is therefore all-in-one solution for generic semiconductor based ionising radiation measurement.
+It should be used as universal testing device prior using an application specific design.

 ## Parameters

  * Silicon PIN diode detector with 12.5 mm³ detection volume